Sorombo/Integral_Hodge_Conjecture_Repository/README.md

 execute(read("hodge_and_vanishing_cycles_matrix_script_n_2.txt"))
 ```

-⋅⋅⋅When running the program it is strongly recommended to do it from the very same folder where it is located.
+   When running the program it is strongly recommended to do it from the very same folder where it is located.

 2. Convert raw files into matrix format files using the python script.
 Such script is located in **scripts/python** and goes under the name *matrix_format_hodge_and_vanishing_int_matrix.py*